An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings

-\textit{Planetary Radius and Transit Depth Chromaticity:} We measure a larger planet of 6.43 $\pm$ 0.20 R$_\oplus$ compared to \citet{almenara.toi3884} who report two different radii: 6.31 $\pm$ 0.28 R$_\oplus$ from GP fitting and 6.00 $\pm$ 0.18 R$_{\oplus}$ from \texttt{starry}.
-When investigating this discrepancy, we discovered that their transits \citep[see Figure 1 in][]{almenara.toi3884} demonstrate significant chromatic variability even outside of the modeled pole-spot.
+When further investigating this discrepancy, we discovered that their transits \citep[see Figure 1 in][]{almenara.toi3884} demonstrate significant chromatic variability even outside of the modeled pole-spot.
 Chromatic transits can either be explained via a background eclipsing binary \citep{wang.chromatic.photometry}, or unocculted stellar activity \citep{rackham_tlse_2018}.
 As we rule-out nearby companions, we explore the impact of stellar activity on our transit depth.

 We fit a transit model to the two masked APO SDSS i$^\prime$ and SDSS r$^\prime$ transits holding a/R$_s$, impact parameter, transit ephemeris, and transit depth (R$_{p}$/R$_{s}$)$^{2}$ constant across both transits.
 We check for chromaticity in the masked APO transit depths between the SDSS i$^\prime$ and SDSS r$^\prime$ observations which could indicate a contaminating background source.
 Using the two masked transits we fit a transit using \texttt{exoplanet} \citep{foreman-mackey_exoplanet_2021} holding a/R$_s$, impact parameter, transit ephemeris, and a dilution term multiplied to the SDSS r$^\prime$ transit depth.
 Assuming no chromaticity, the dilution term is equal to one.
 We determine a dilution term of 1.01 $\pm$ 0.02.
 There is no significant transit depth difference between these two wavelength bandpasses.
 However, both these depths are slightly shallower than the bluer g' transit in \citet{almenara.toi3884} and deeper than the IR ExTRA observation.
 Differing spot contrasts compared to the hotter photosphere creates deeper transits at bluer wavelengths \citep{rackham_tlse_2018}.
 We approximate by eye the depths of their individual transits.
 We fit both our and their wavelength-dependent depths using a simple unocculted star spot model from \citet{rackham_tlse_2018}: